janekx21/bachelor-thesis/chapters/ba.typ

 }
 ```
 ]<code:ontology_change_bench>

+As can be seen in the @code:benchmark_ontology_size, a temporary ontology is
+created in the “ontology_size_bench”, which is variable in size from 100 to 4000
+class frames and named input size (elements).
+Each benchmark is given a name.
+In
+this case ontology_size_bench/\<number of class frames\>.
+Each benchmark is run
+for at least 60 seconds to obtain at least 100 samples.
+The number of iterations
+can therefore be very high.
+Up to 30 thousand for fast benchmarks.
+For some
+benchmarks, it is also possible that 100 samples cannot be taken because it
+would take longer than 60 seconds.
+In this case, the length of the benchmarks is
+increased.
+This can be over 100 seconds for some.

+The second benchmark from @code:ontology_change_bench is similar.
+It also
+creates a temporary ontology with a variable size named input size (elements)
+that is the number of class frames in the ontology that will be parsed.
+However,
+the benchmark performs the parsing in advance and then measures the time
+required for a change.
+In this case, no change is even made at all.

 It's expected that an incremental parser only parses the changed sections and
 delivers a $O(1)$ runtime complexity on an unchanged source, but the results